waiting on content

 A note to our readers: We hope all of you who are in a position to do so are enjoying this Labor Day weekend.
 We'll be taking tomorrow off in observance of the US Federal holiday (and probably the Maryland State Fair, too).
 The CyberWire Daily News Briefing and Daily Podcast won't publish tomorrow, but they'll resume as usual on Tuesday, September 5th.

-This CyberWire look back at the Week that Was discusses events affecting Australia, China, Cuba, India, Kenya, Pakistan, Russia, the United Kingdom, and the United States.
+This CyberWire look back at the Week that Was discusses events affecting Australia, China, Cuba, India, Kenya, Pakistan, Russia, United Kingdom, United States.

 Our patrons are important to our future, and we hope you'll consider becoming one.
 We invite you to become part of the CyberWire story.